 - Useless comparisons to your old company

-- To try and restructure the entire organization within your first week.
+- Trying to restructure the entire organisation within your first week.

 - Criticizing during your first 100 days at your new job